BARNS OF SUMMERS COUNTY . . . West Virginia Heritage

 Picture

-If you love old barns, history, and/or West Virginia ....you are going to love and treasure this book.
-A great gift - for yourself - your family - your friends Click on the "About the Book" button to learn more.
+If you love old barns, history, and/or West Virginia ....you will love and treasure theseooks.
+A great gift - for yourself - your family - your friends.
+Click on the "About the Book" button to learn more.

-I hope you will visit this sight often and forward to your friends.
+I hope you will visit this sight often and share it with your friends.
 I will do my best to give you updates and different photos as the work continues.

 Aside from the people we love, we seem to have so few “passions” in life.
-How fortunate I am to be doing something that fills me with a great passion.
+How fortunate I am to be doing something that continues to fill me with such a great passion.

-Wishing you a 2012 filled with your own passion
+Wishing you a life filled with your own passion

 Phyllis Campbell Whitley